Skip to main content

 • Consistency is critical

-• No human judgment needed
+• No human judgment is needed

 Use sequences when: